The blues scene can prepare itself for one of the most wanted comebacks of the century: Magic Frankie is back.

 The years that followed were also marked by success.
 Musical pearld like ‘Hearts In Sorrow’ with the legendary Kaz Lux and ‘Lucky’ shook the blues world to its foundations.
 In addition to many TV performances, such as concerts for VPRO with the Metropole Orkest and the German WDR, the prison tour was one of the highlights of this period.
 Around Christmas time, Magic Frankie performed for two weeks in prisons across the country.
 Resulting in a smashing live album ‘Live behind bars’.
 Internationally he performed at the Jazz Festival in Prague and Blues Festivals such as Santa Maria (Azores), Curacao and Geildorf Germany.

-With the ‘legal bluesage’ of 61, The Gangster of the Blues is back in business with his band The Blues Disease.
-His performance at the blues festival in Oss was a brilliant start; the magic is still there!
+With the ‘legal bluesage’ (1961), The Gangster of the Blues is back in business with his band The Blues Disease.
+Purified by his life the experience at his concert is more intense then ever before; the magic is still there!

 A concert by Magic Frankie guarantees fireworks and a unique audience experience!
 Highly recommended to include in the programming of concerts and festivals.
 Now bookable again!